syncfusion-content/uwp-docs/uwp/Scheduler/workweekview.md

 # Work Week View in UWP Scheduler (SfSchedule)

-WorkWeekView is to view only the working days of a particular week.
+WorkWeekView is to view only working days of a particular week.
 By default, Saturday and Sunday are the non-working days.
-You can customize it with any days of a week.
-Appointments are arranged in timeslots based on their duration with respect to the day of the week.
+You can be customize it with any days of a Week.
+Appointments arranged in timeslots based on its duration with respective day of the week.

 ## ViewHeader Appearance
-You can customize the default appearance of the view header in [WorkWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_ScheduleTypeProperty) by using the [DayViewHeaderStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_DayViewHeaderStyle) and [DayViewHeaderHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ScheduleDayViewHeaderStyle.html#Syncfusion_UI_Xaml_Schedule_ScheduleDayViewHeaderStyle_DayViewHeaderHeightProperty) properties of the [SfSchedule](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html).
+You can customize the default appearance of view header in [WorkWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_ScheduleTypeProperty) by using [DayViewHeaderStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_DayViewHeaderStyle) and [DayViewHeaderHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ScheduleDayViewHeaderStyle.html#Syncfusion_UI_Xaml_Schedule_ScheduleDayViewHeaderStyle_DayViewHeaderHeightProperty) properties of [SfSchedule](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html).
 {% tabs %}
 {% highlight C# %}